-'Please don't let me die,' I remember saying
+I remember saying: 'Please don't let me die.'

-I truly thought it was the end.

-We're going to give you a shot of adrenaline now, Jessica,' the nurse explained to me.
+I truly thought it was the end 'We're going to give you a shot of adrenaline now, Jess,' the nurse explained.

-Thankfully, I came around not long after.

-You had us worried,' the doctor said, explaining how my body had an allergic reaction.
-We'll continue to try substitute plasma, 'he said.
+Thankfully, I came around.
+'You had us worried,' the doctor said, explaining how my body had an allergic reaction.
+'We'll continue to try substitute plasma,' he said.
 After a few days, I was able to eat and walk again.

-Spooning a tiny portion of mash and gravy into my mouth, I felt
+Spooning a tiny portion of mash and gravy into my mouth, I felt victorious.

 'I'm getting better each day,' I told my YouTube subscribers.

 In October, I had a dialysis catheter fitted on my chest.

-Then, I was released home and reunited with Wayne, having to take a six-weekly rota of a certain plasma called albumin.

-Even now, I am in a lot of pain, and I can't do things that I love.
+Then I was released home and reunited with Wayne.
+Now, I am on a six-weekly rota of Albumin plasma.
+I am in a lot of pain, and I can't do things that I love.

-I can eat and walk, although one day I might need an NG tube and a wheelchair, too.
+I can eat and walk, although one day I might need an NG tube and a wheelchair.

 My life has changed forever, but I try to remain positive.

 I can't believe this started on my honeymoon, but I am just grateful to be here with Wayne.
-We have continued to film our lives for YouTube.